braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_purchases/prediction_analytics.md

 ## Purchase Likelihood Score and Category {#purchase_score}

 Users in the Prediction Audience will be assigned a Churn Score between 0 and 100.
-The higher the score, the greater the likelihood of Churn.
-Users with Churn Scores between 0 and 50 will be labeled in the Low Purchase Likelihood category.
+The higher the score, the greater the likelihood of Purchase.
+Users with Purchase Likelihood Scores between 0 and 50 will be labeled in the Low Purchase Likelihood category.
 Users with scores between 50 and 75, and 75 and 100 will be labeled in the Medium and High Purchase Likelihood categories, respectively.
-The scores and the corresponding categories will be updated according to the schedule you chose in the model creation page.
-The number of users with Churn Scores in each of 20 equally sized buckets is displayed in the chart at the top of the page.
+The scores and the corresponding categories will be updated according to the schedule you chose in the Prediction creation page.
+The number of users with Purchase Likelihood Scores in each of 20 equally sized buckets is displayed in the chart at the top of the page.
 This can help you determine what the Purchase Likelihood looks like across the population according to this Prediction.

-## Targeting Users to Reduce Churn
+## Targeting Users

 ### Prediction Quality {#prediction_quality}